 When does an MOO not exist?

-If a client hires a contractor to do a specified piece of work for a pre-determined cost, there is no MOO, as the contract is completed when the task has been done.
+If a client hires a contractor to do a specified piece of work for a predetermined cost, there is no MOO, as the contract is completed when the task is done.
 There is no expectation of future work.

 A more complicated IR35 status factor